JanssenProject/jans/docs/admin/config-guide/user-password-validation.md

 5. Create a new user using `post-user` operation.

-6. Error notification will be displayed if the password does not match the validation criteria.
+6. An error notification will be displayed if the password does not match the validation criteria.

 ## Enable user password validation through Jans Text UI (TUI)
 1.When using [Janssen Text-based UI(TUI)](../../config-guide/config-tools/jans-tui/README.md) to configure `userPassword` attribute validation , navigate via
-`Auth Server`->`Attributes`->search for `userPassword` attribute->open the attribute details->enable `Enable Custom Validation` field-> Enter value for `Regular expression`, `Minimum Length` & `Maximum Length` fields->Save
+`Auth Server`->`Attributes`->search for `userPassword` attribute->open the attribute details->enable `Enable Custom Validation` field-> Enter a value for `Regular expression`, `Minimum Length` & `Maximum Length` fields->Save
 ![update default authentication method](../../assets/image-pwd-enable-custom-validation.png)

 2. Create a new user using `Users` TUI menu.

-3. Error notification will be displayed if the password does not match the validation criteria.
+3. An error notification will be displayed if the password does not match the validation criteria.

 ## Enable user password validation through Jans Config API